saisaurav78/Space_Game/README.md

 ## Game Controls

-Use W, A, S, D keys to move the player:
+Use A, D keys to move the player:

-W: Move Up
 A: Move Left
-S: Move Down
 D: Move Right

 Press the Space key to shoot bullets at enemies.

-If you lose, click the Play Again button to restart the game.
+If you lose, press R to restart game.

 ## Assets